- BTI Communications Group

 Types of Structured Cabling Subsystems

 Structured cabling systems are made up of 6 separate subsystems.
-Each of these subsystems serves a specific function and has its own components.
+Each serving a specific function and having its own components.

 Horizontal Cabling